thegamecracks/discord-ext-pager/README.md

 await view.start(interaction)
 ```

-If the navigation select menu is desired, the `get_page_options()` method
+A navigation select menu for sub-pages can be added by overriding the
-should be overridden to return a list of `PageOption` objects for the user
+`get_page_options()` method to return a list of `PageOption` objects:
-to select from:

 ```py
 from typing import List